GainorB/YouTubeApp/README.md

 # YouTubeApp

 A simple video application with a very clean interface where users can search for videos and instantly see five playable youtube videos.
-In my opinion, its simplicity is easier to navigate than youtubes.

 ### TECH STACK
 1. React.js